soney/ProgramsInformationPeople/_sources/Assessments/week3a1.rst

     class myTests(TestCaseGui):

       def test_output(self):
-        self.assertEqual(last, ['curling', 'ping pong', 'hockey'], "Testing that the value of last is the last three items in sports (Don't worry about actual and expected values).")
+        self.assertEqual(last, ['curling', 'ping pong', 'hockey'], "Testing that the value of last is the last three items in sports.") self.assertNotIn("[6:]", self.getEditorText(), "Testing that your code would work no matter how many items.
+(Don't worry about actual and expected values).")

     myTests().main()